Blog

 The Write Excel block is used to write data into an Excel file.
 A user can select a range of header columns and then insert/append data into the Excel file under the selected columns.

-When fully expanded, the Write Excel block appears as follows:
+When fully expanded, the following is an example of the Write Excel block:

 The green input connector in the header is used to trigger the block for executing a task.